Strengthless/expo-temi/README.md

 ### Contributing
 PRs are welcomed!
 The source code is available at https://github.com/strengthless/expo-temi.

-The only three files that you'd likely be interested in are `/android/src/main/java/expo/modules/temi/ExpoTemiModule.kt`, `/src/index.ts` and `/example/App.tsx`, which are responsible for native code implementation, Expo module API definitions and Expo module testing.
+The only three files that you'd likely be interested in are `/android/src/main/java/expo/modules/temi/ExpoTemiModule.kt`, `/src/index.ts` and `/example/App.tsx`, which are respectively responsible for native code implementation, Expo module API definitions and Expo module testing.
 ```
 npm run build
 cd ./example